gregl83/redis-commands/README.md

 Performance is an important consideration when designing software around a data store.
 Redis has ground up been built for high performance.
 When introducing any IO calls into software it's very important to understand the cost of that functionality.
 Redis documentation includes a *Time complexity* factor for each native command so an evaluation can be performed when deciding which commands and data type should be used to solve a problem.
 Introducing custom functionality or commands should be done so with an equal understanding of their cost.
+Redis Lua scripts are atomically executed so other commands cannot execute until the script has finished executing.
 Redis provides a benchmark tool *redis-benchmark* that has been used to test all the commands in this package.

 For more information on Redis benchmarks see the [Redis Benchmarks Documentation](http://redis.io/topics/benchmarks).